isabella232/OctoStyle/_pages/writing-for-octopus-tldr.md

 Use images and screenshots to help illustrate your point, but don't rely on images alone to convey your meaning.
 Use a screenshot if:

-- They might struggle to locate an item in the UI.
+- The user might struggle to locate an item in the UI.
 - The procedure jumps from one place in the UI to another.
-- You want to reassure them they’re in the right place.
+- You want to reassure the user they’re in the right place.

 For more information, see [working with images](images.md).

 ## Proofread

 Proofread your work to make sure it's error free and validates with Docsync.
-Octopus has a Grammarly account that anybody can use that can help with this.
+Octopus has a Grammarly account that anybody can use that can help with clearing up simple mistakes.

 ## Create a PR